 - Eating raw fruits and vegetables, such as prunes, to get extra fiber.

 - Eating whole grain or bran cereals for more fiber.

 - Drinking plenty of water (8 to 9 cups daily).

-Ask your health care provider about trying a stool softener.
+Ask your provider about trying a stool softener.
 Also ask before using laxatives during pregnancy.